endgrid/mattvites/README.md

 # mattvites
 ![mattvite](https://github.com/endgrid/mattvites/assets/104172903/2cbf9a7f-1adf-4874-bfa2-11c0bc410673)

-If you have ever thrown a party, you will know how frustrating it is to get "maybe" responses to invitations.
+If you have ever thrown a party, you know how frustrating it is to get "maybe" responses to invitations.

 I worked with a group of party engineers to design an invite that would convert "maybes" into "attendings."

-The goal was simple--craft an invite that would fascinate someone so deeply that it would compel them to attend to sate their curiosity.
+The goal was to craft an invite that would fascinate someone so deeply that it would compel them to attend to sate their curiosity.

 ![cards](https://github.com/endgrid/mattvites/assets/104172903/ad16fcac-5a5c-4ea8-a7c3-9717e13fdf8b)